|Linda's vocal students, caroling at Honeycomb Creative in Monroe. (Photo by Tristan Curry.)|

 The Pauline "fruit of the Spirit" and "gifts of the Spirit" are essentially corporate (body; korpos) things.
 We have individuated them, and thereby emasculated and disempowered them.
 R. Scott Smith writes:

 "The New Testament emphasis is on living morally in community (i.e., the church ).
 In his writings, Paul does not have in mind the rugged individual.
 Rather, he addresses the body of believers, as do the other apostles.
 Christians are to love one another, even as Jesus loved them (John 13: 34-35), which cannot be done in isolation."
 (Smith, R. Scott, In Search of Moral Knowledge: Overcoming the Fact-Value Dichotomy, Kindle Locations 334-336)

 Christianity spread because of community formation ("See how they love one another").
 Westernization creates a "cocooning" culture where people are more and more isolated from one another.
-Over the years I've talked to many recovering alcoholics who told they found more real community in Alcoholics Anonymous than they did in any church.
+Over the years I've talked to many recovering alcoholics who testified that they found more real community in Alcoholics Anonymous than they did in any church.

 Mary Eberstadt, in her brilliant How the West Really Lost God: A New Theory of Secularization, establishes the connection between the slow demise of the American Church and Western individuation with its decline of the family community.
 Eberstadt writes: "Family and faith are the invisible double helix of society—two spirals that when linked to one another can effectively reproduce, but whose strength and momentum depend on one another."
 (Eberstadt, p.
-22) The loss of loving, committed family communities is a cause of independence from and disbelief in God.
+22) The loss of loving, committed family communities is a cause of independence from, and disbelief in, God.